tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/01. Validation rule settings/validation-rule-settings.md

 #### $_SERVER keys to retrieve extra IP addresses ####

-In the case of a request via a proxy server, the IP addresses of multiple servers may be passed through in a specific HTTP field.
+In the case of a request via a proxy server, the IP addresses of multiple servers may be passed through in some specific HTTP fields.
 In order to validate all such IP addresses, you can set up some keys acquired by PHP such as `HTTP_X_FORWARDED_FOR`, `HTTP_CLIENT_IP` and so on.

 #### Bad signatures in query ####

-Specify a malicious string (excluding comments and article postings) to be scanned from the requested query in order to block a malicious request.
+Specify malicious strings to be scanned from the requested query in order to block a malicious request.
+This validation excludes the contents of comments and articles.

 #### Prevent malicious file uploading ####

-Set up rules to prevent uploading of malicious files targeted at plugins and theme vulnerabilities.
+This configures some rules to prevent uploading of malicious files targeted at plugins and theme vulnerabilities.

 - **Verify file extension and MIME type**
   Select the white list of MIME type to be permitted.